Frequently Asked Questions

 WHAT HAPPENS TO MY SCORE ONCE I TAKE THE EXAM?

 Your score and identifying information are automatically entered into UNCW’s registration system daily.
 You need to allow 24 hours for your score to appear in the system before you can register for your course.
 Additionally, your score will appear on the screen, telling you your raw score, as well as the level of the course you placed into.
 Please print this page for your own records.

 WHICH CLASS IS RIGHT FOR ME?

 The placement exam will ensure that you choose the correct language class at UNCW.
 The exam is challenging and you should not expect to get every answer correct.

-Keep in mind that you may not take an introductory class if you have already
+Keep in mind that you should not take an introductory class if you have already

 had two units of that language in high school.
 For example, a student who has